adavijit/BlogMan/README.md

 The build is minified and the filenames include the hashes.<br />

+## MongoDB Connection
+Open "back-end/.env" to setup MongoDB environment and add your MongoDB URI, local or Atlas, client-id, client-secret and Youtube API key.<br />
+Console will display "Mongoose connected" if there are no issues with the connection.
+If there is any pertaining issue, console displays "Mongoose connection failed".<br />

+## Contributing
+Please read contributing.md for details on our code of conduct, and the process for submitting pull requests to us.<br />

 # Guidelines while working on API

  We have layed out some guidelines for error handling on the backend.
 Kindly read and implement it when you're working on any API.

 https://github.com/adavijit/BlogMan/pull/96#issue-384383423

+## Owner
+Avijit Das<br />

+## Mentors
+Avijit Das
+Rajat Upadhyay
+Pratham Dogra<br />